WSDOT/XBeamRate/Documentation/src/UserGuide/Chapter4.md

 ### Maximum Number of Lanes
 The number of lanes to be analyzed is determined by AASHTO MBE 6A.2.3.2.
 Governing cases typically occur when fewer than the maximum number of lanes are loaded.
 This parameter sets the maximum number of lanes to be considered in the live load analysis.
 Using fewer lanes will increase the speed of the analysis.
 Enter the maximum number of lanes to be considered or the keyword "ALL" if all lanes are to be loaded.

+### Live Load Reactions
+Live load reactions can be applied directly to the cross beam or applied through the bearing locations.

+When applied directly to the cross beam, the live loads are applied to the cross beam member of the analysis model as described in WSDOT BDM 3.9.4E.

+In general, live load reactions are applied directly to the cross beam for Continuous and Integral piers and through the bearings for Expansion piers.

 ### Capacity